-Creating or optimizing a LinkedIn profile can be daunting.
-Especially if you are not sure where to start or what to write.
+However, creating or optimizing a LinkedIn profile can be daunting, especially if you are not sure where to start or what to write.
 Well, you have to start somewhere!
 That is why today, we’re going to look into how to write a great LinkedIn summary for your profile.

-If you’ve read our Blog posts, you know LinkedIn is quite different than a CV.
+If you’ve read our Blog posts, you know LinkedIn is quite different than CVs.
 Writing a great LinkedIn summary is crucial to ensuring a person reads your profile.
-Similarly to a cover letter, a LinkedIn summary offers an insight into your personality as well as professional life.
+Similarly to a cover letter, a LinkedIn summary offers insight into your personality and professional life.

 What rules should you follow when writing a LinkedIn summary?

 Because LinkedIn is not as strict as a CV, you can go ahead and use personal pronouns and write paragraphs.
 Yes, LinkedIn is used by professionals, but it is also a social network so different rules apply.
 You can be a bit relaxed here and it is not considered a big no-no if you let your personality show.

 However, be mindful of the length and difficulty of the text – long and complex blocks of text should still be avoided.

 A great LinkedIn summary will show your enthusiasm for the field you are interested in while at the same time offering a quick overview of your career.
 Depending on your background and personal situation, you can talk about your skills here, too.

 In practice, this means that you can state exactly what you like about your profession and what you are looking to do next.